Photo Credit: Jeff Foley

 Professor Enrique M. De La Cruz

 Enrique M. De La Cruz, Ph.D. is a Professor in the Department of Molecular Biophysics and Biochemistry (MB&B).
-He is a first generation Cuban-American raised in Newark, NJ.
-Dr. De La Cruz received his undergraduate degree in Biology from Rutgers University in Newark where he was inducted into Phi Beta Kappa and Beta Beta Beta Honor Societies.
-He earned his Ph.D. degree in Biochemistry, Cell & Molecular Biology at Johns Hopkins University School of Medicine, and received postdoctoral training in Physiology at the University of Pennsylvania School of Medicine.
-He was a Visiting Scientist at Centre National de la Recherche Scientifique (CNRS), Commissariat à l’Énergie Atomique (CEA) & Université Joseph Fourier in Grenoble, France in 2009, a Mayent-Rothschild Senior Researcher Fellow at the Institut Curie, Paris in 2015, and an Invited Professor Fellow at ESPCI Paris Tech (école supérieure de physique et de chimie industrielles de la ville de Paris) in 2016.
+He is a first-generation Cuban-American from Newark, NJ.
+Dr. De La Cruz earned his Ph.D. at Johns Hopkins University School of Medicine, and received postdoctoral training at the University of Pennsylvania School of Medicine.
+He was a Visiting Scientist at Centre National de la Recherche Scientifique (CNRS), Commissariat a l’Energie Atomique (CEA) & Universite Joseph Fourier in Grenoble, France, a Mayent-Rothschild Senior Researcher Fellow at the Institut Curie, Paris, and an Invited Professor Fellow at ESPCI Paris Tech (ecole superieure de physique et de chimie industrielles de la ville de Paris).

-Dr. De La Cruz’s research focuses in the areas of cell motility and the cytoskeleton (actin and myosin).
-RNA processing enzymes and motor proteins, and signaling enzymes involved in blood clotting and calcification.
-He is actively involved with various scientific societies, journals and peer review committees, as well as numerous outreach activities to advance and promote underrepresented minorities in the sciences.
-He has organized annual national meetings for the American Society for Biochemistry & Molecular Biology and the Biophysical Society, and served on study sections and research panels for the NIH, NSF, American Heart Association, as well as funding agencies in England, Israel and France.
-He also serves on the Scientific Advisory Boards of Myokardia, Inc. in San Francisco, CA and Inozyme Pharma LLC in New Haven, CT.
+Dr. De La Cruz’s research focuses in the areas of cell motility and the actin cytoskeleton, motor proteins, RNA processing enzymes, and signaling enzymes involved in blood clotting and calcification.
+He is actively involved with various scientific advisory boards, societies, journals and peer review committees, as well as numerous outreach activities to advance and promote underrepresented minorities in the sciences.

 Associate Head of College Leslie Carmin